mlcommons/medperf/docs/installation.md

 #### Python

 Make sure you have [Python 3.9](https://www.python.org/downloads/) installed along with [pip](https://pip.pypa.io/en/stable/installation/).
-To check if there are installed, run:
+To check if they are installed, run:

 ```
 python --version